 And it came to pass that the waters of the flood were upon the earth

-21st May 2019 Daisy noticed that on Sunday on the nearby green the vicar from the local C of E church of Saint Clements was conducting a dog blessing.
+21st May 2019 Daisy noticed that on Sunday on the nearby green the vicar from the local C of E church of Saint Clements was to conduct a dog blessing.
 On Saturday night Daisy shampooed Perce.
 He emerged from all his towels sun-bright white and fluffed.

 Returned to the house I told Daisy how it had gone.
 She asked if it was his best surplice and cassock which would need an expensive dry clean.
 When she looked at the pictures we were pleased it was only his workaday outfit.
 We hoped Percy had missed his stole.
 Perhaps I should buy him a box of chocolates.
 Daisy said that yesterday when she was having a coffee outside a cafe Percy had pissed on her shopping bag which he hadn‘t done previously.
 And she wondered that today he had pissed for the first time that she knew of on a person.
 She wondered if he was affected by me sometimes cheerfully saying what a good dog he is a few times after he had contributed to a photograph that pleased me.
-I think not: he is indifferent to praise and usually just sniffing out his next pissing place.
+I think not: he is indifferent to praise.

 3rd November 2018 Daisy, Percy and me, went to Morecambe for three days for my 60th birthday.
 We stayed in a Travellodge having forgotten that we‘d said we‘d never do so again.
 We remembered that promise when all the things that had made us make it happened again.
 I woke for the last time, invented some new swear words then set out to walk Perce anywhere.
 It‘s always nice weather on my birthday.
 I have never even nearly seen so many mobility scooters.
 Here‘s a picture with a man with a lot of pale ale.
 I wish I‘d taken a picture of the smart lady who is here behind him, as after catching him up, she made off with a pack, but I didn‘t think to because Percy wasn‘t pissing.
 I just read that last bit out to Daisy to see if it was obvious I was joking.
 She thought it wasn‘t.